Fischer Legal Group

 • Another party with inside knowledge of fraud against a federal program or contract

 Timing matters in these cases.
 Under the first-to-file rule, only the first person to report a given fraud can share in the recovery.
-To file, you must also retain an attorney since federal law does not allow individuals to bring these cases without legal counsel.
+To file, you must also retain an attorney since the law does not allow individuals to bring these cases without legal counsel.

-What Types Of Fraud Does the Federal False Claims Act Cover?
+What Types Of Fraud Does The Federal False Claims Act Cover?

 The FCA reaches a wide range of fraudulent conduct directed at the federal government.
 You may have grounds for a case if, at your workplace, you have witnessed any of the following actions involving government funds: